DataDog/Miscellany/Dogmover/README.md

 # Dogmover

 ___
-### ⚠️ Dogmover has been deprecated in favor of the Datdog Sync CLI Tool ⚠️
+### ⚠️ Dogmover has been deprecated in favor of the Datadog Sync CLI Tool ⚠️
 ### https://github.com/DataDog/datadog-sync-cli
 ___